IshayJQ/holbertonschool-shell/permissions/README.md

 1-whoami  is used to display the effective username of the current user 2-groups list the groups the current user is part of
 3-newowner changes the owner of the file
 4-empty crate a new empty file
+5-execute adds execute permission to the owner file